Why Statement T-Shirts Were the Breakout Trend of NYFW

 MORE: How to Wear a Skirt in the Winter

-The Prabal Gurung finale featured a parade of models wearing tees emblazoned with slogans including “Revolution Has No Borders,” and blogger Aimee Song was among a group of street style stars dressed in statement T-Shirts on day five.
+Prabal Gurung‘s finale featured a parade of models in tees emblazoned with slogans including “Revolution Has No Borders,” and blogger Aimee Song was among a group of street style stars dressed in statement T-Shirts on day five.
 (Her’s proclaimed “We Will Not Be Silenced.”)
-Ahead are a few more statement tee sightings, which serve as a reminder that fashion is often about far more than just clothes.
+Ahead are a few more sightings, which serve as a reminder that fashion is often about far more than just clothes.